biokademia/md_how_to/source/index.rst

 Last modified        |today|
 =================    ========

-Molecular dynamics tutrial presenting posibilities given by vanila python and open source Python libraries.
+Molecular dynamics tutorial presenting posibilities given by vanila python and open source Python libraries.

-Tutorial covers in  detailes creating and analyzing trajectories produced by the most popular simulation packages.
-It also contains several good practices borrowed from software engineering like: version cotrol, workflow automation, data piplines, and scaling up / scaling out.
+Tutorial covers in  details creating and analyzing trajectories produced by the most popular simulation packages.
+It also contains several good practices borrowed from software engineering like: version cotrol, workflow automation, data piplines, and scaling up / scaling out computation.

 What you will learn